The 16 Healthiest Chip Brands, Ranked From Worst To Best

 Siete Foods is a Mexican-American brand devoted to making grain free food products that range from cookies to sauces.
 When it comes to chips, there are several bags to choose from including multiple kettle cooked potato-based flavors, but the most options are of the tortilla variety.

-Because the tortilla chips are made without grains (cassava serves as a substitute for the familiar corn base), we find that the texture is a bit too fragile.
-As a result, they don't have the best crunch, not to mention, we tend to find that the bag is filled with broken crumbs that aren't suitable for dipping.
+Because the tortilla chips are made without grains (cassava serves as a substitute for the familiar corn base), I find that the texture is a bit too fragile.
+As a result, they don't have the best crunch, not to mention, I tend to find that the bag is filled with broken crumbs that aren't suitable for dipping.
 Still, the flavor delivers.
 According to the Amazon reviews of the dip chips, even those that are not interested in following a grain-free diet love these chips for their taste.
 While they are a bit pricey, many people note that these chips are super tasty.

 9. Barnana